JuliaAPlavin/DataPipes.jl/README.md

 # Overview

 Yet another piping package for Julia.
-Even with multiple existing implementations of this general concept, I didn't find one that is convenient enough [for my usecases] while still remaining general.
+Even with multiple existing implementations of this general concept, I didn't find one that is convenient enough [for my usecases] while still remains general.
 Additionally, I became curious in how metaprogramming works, so developing `DataPipes` helped me understand a lot of that.

 `DataPipes` inteface is designed with common data processing functions (e.g., `map` and `filter`) in mind, but is not specifically tied to them and can be used for all kinds of pipelines.
 This package is extensively tested, and I almost always use it myself for data manipulation.

 Unlike many ([1](https://github.com/jkrumbiegel/Chain.jl), [2](https://github.com/FNj/Hose.jl), [3](https://github.com/oxinabox/Pipe.jl); all?) other alternatives, `DataPipes`:
-- Gets rid of basically all the boilerplate for functions that follow the common argument order
+- Gets rid of basically all the boilerplate for functions that follow the common Julia argument order
 - Can be plugged in as a step of a vanilla pipeline
 - Can define a function instead of immediately applying it
 - Can easily export the result of an intermediate step